rafaelrochasilva/testing_in_elixir_talk/testing_in_an_elixir_world.md

 ---

-## Did you notice that we are *hitting the Api* every time we run our tests?
+## Did you notice that we are *hitting the API* every time we run our tests?

 ---